 Starting off with the Budhal, they are a small tribe which is supposed to be allied to the Bhakral, both tribes having said to have come across from Jhelum River from the Chibhal territory in Jammu and Kashmir sometime in the 17th Century.
 According to their traditions, they are a branch of the Awan tribe, and now occupy a block of villages near the town of Daultala in Gujar Khan Tehsil.
 Very little is known about this tribe, and their customs are very similar to the Bhakral, with whom they intermarry.
 As Awans, they trace their descent from Ali ibn Abu Talib, who was the cousin and son-in-law of the Islamic prophet, and the forth Caliph of Islam.
 The history of the Awan tribe is well known, and I will not spend a lot of time on it.
 Suffice is to say that the Budhal, like other Awans claim descent from an individual named Qutb Shah, a descendent of Ali, who originally resided in Herat in Afghanistan, and served in the army of Mahmud of Ghazni.
 The Awans all claim descent from the six sons of Qutab Shah, namely Gauhar Shah or Gorrara, settled near Sakesar, Kalan Shah or Kalgan, settled in Kalabagh, Muzammil Shah colonized the hills close to the Indus, Mohammad Shah (the elder son of Qutab Shah) or Khokhar, settled by the Chenab, and Turi Shah and Jhajh Shah settled in Tirah the descendants of Turi or Tori and Jhajh are also known as Syeds of Tirah.
 These six clans are further divided sub-clans called muhins, the Budhal claim to be a sub-group of the Khokhar Awans, descended from the great grandson of Mohammad Shah nicknamed Khokhar called Budh Khan.
 Their customs are similar to other tribes in the vicinity, speaking the Pothohari language and following Sunni Islam.

 In terms of distribution, in Guja Khan Tehsil, they are found in Barki Badhal, Bhair Ratial, Bokra, Chak Bagwal, Dhoke Budhal, Dora Budhal, Garmala (near Kountrila), Karnali and Punjgran Khurd, while in Kallar Kahar Tehsil they are found Basanta, Chakrali Budhal and Sahote Budhal .
-Other villages include Frash and Bura Budhal, located twenty miles south of Islamabad.
+Other villages include Alipur Farash and Barki Badhal, located in the Islamabad Capital Territory.
 A separate group of Budhal villages are found near Chountra, on the Attock Rawalpindi borders, such as Bajnial in Rawalpindi Tehsil.
-Other villages include Bishandour (Tehsil Sohawa) and Khabbal (on GT Road, Tehsil Sohawa).
+Other villages include Bishandour (Tehsil Sohawa, Jhelum District) and Khabbal (on GT Road, Tehsil Sohawa).

 Dulal or Dulaal